 External speakers may be used to enhance the delivery of RSHE.
 All external speakers deliver in line with our RSHE policy and safeguarding procedures.
+External speakers will:

-- be suitably qualified to deliver RSHE sessions - be aware of the school policy on RSHE and work within this - be supervised by a member of staff at all times when on school premises - be familiar with the Safeguarding Policy and alert the teacher to any safeguarding concerns - understand their contribution they make to the broader RSHE programme - be suitably vetted prior to being booked
+- be suitably qualified to deliver RSHE sessions - be aware of the school policy on RSHE and work within this - be supervised by a member of staff at all times when on school premises - be familiar with the Safeguarding Policy and alert the teacher to any safeguarding concerns - understand their contribution they make to the broader RSHE programme - be suitably vetted prior to being booked through mentoring from a more experienced staff member in the Academy, team-teaching, observations, or attendance at an internal or external training event.